okta/okta-angular/MIGRATING.md

 ### `isAuthenticated` is called by `transformAuthState`

-After the [authState](https://github.com/okta/okta-auth-js/blob/master/README.md#authstatemanager) is updated, but before it is emitted, [transformAuthState](https://github.com/okta/okta-auth-js/blob/master/README.md#transformauthstate) will be called.
+After the [AuthState][] is updated, but before it is emitted, [transformAuthState][] will be called.
 During this call, the `isAuthenticated` option, if set on the config object, will be called to set the value of `authState.isAuthenticated`.
 By default, `authState.isAuthenticated` will be true if **both** the access token and ID token are valid.
 This logic can be customized by providing a custom `isAuthenticated` function on the config object.
-You may also provide your own `transformAuthState` function to customize the `authState` object before it is emitted.
+You may also provide your own [transformAuthState][] function to customize the [AuthState][] object before it is emitted.

 ### `getTokenManager` has been removed